-With new trends and marketing techniques popping up every now and then and on a frequent basis, it takes more than more than just keeping up pace to strive in the marketing industry.
-To succeed, professionals should have fore sight on what’s hot and what’s not.
+With new trends and marketing techniques popping up every now and then and on a frequent basis, it takes more than more than just keeping up the pace to strive in the marketing industry.
+To succeed, professionals should have foresight on what’s hot and what’s not.

 Omnichannel Marketing will see its widespread

 Asides providing an easy flow of communication, omnichannel marketing approach helps with an easy buyer journey.
-For instance a prospective customer can now be able to start a order on facebook, get a reminder on his email to continue the purchase and easily pick it up at the physical store.
+For instance, a prospective customer can now be able to start an order on Facebook, get a reminder on his email to continue the purchase and easily pick it up at the physical store.

 Marketing Chatbots will be on the rise